OnionBrowser/OnionBrowser/AppStore/Base.lproj/AppStoreStrings.md

 * Built-in ad-blocking and privacy protection
 * Tweak security/privacy settings on a per-site basis (including cookie policy, user agent, and JavaScript/active content policy)
 * Tor 0.3.1.9
-* Settings and bookmarks from Onion Browser 1 are retained, with the exception of the user-agent spoofing string.
+* Settings and bookmarks from Onion Browser 1 are retained, with the exception of the user-agent spoofing string

 Best of all: this update is free!